elastic/ecctl/docs/reference/ecctl-installing.md

 If the command is not found, check that the binary location is in your `PATH`.

+## Troubleshooting [ecctl-installing-verify-troubleshooting]

+- `ecctl: command not found`: add the binary location to your `PATH`.
+- `permission denied` when copying to system paths: use elevated privileges (`sudo` on Linux/macOS).
+- `go: command not found` on Windows: ensure Go is installed correctly and restart the terminal after installation.

 ## Upgrade [ecctl-upgrading]

 Use the same channel you used to install `ecctl`: